-The independence referendum consultation, Your Scotland, Your Referendum was launched by the First Minister on Burns Night, January 25, 2012, and closed at midnight on Friday, May 11, 2012.
+An independence referendum consultation, Your Scotland, Your Referendum was launched by the then First Minister Alex Salmond on 25 January, 2012, and closed at midnight on Friday, 11 May, 2012.
 It attracted more than 26,000 responses.

-On October 15, 2012, the Edinburgh Agreement was signed by First Minister Alex Salmond and Prime Minister David Cameron.
+On 15 October, 2012, the Edinburgh Agreement was signed by Mr Salmond and Prime Minister David Cameron.
 The Agreement ensured that the Scottish Parliament at Holyrood was able to deliver a referendum that met the highest standards of fairness, transparency and propriety.

 The Question on the ballot paper was ‘Should Scotland be an independent country?’

-The official result of the Scottish Independence Referendum was:
+The official result of the Scottish Independence Referendum on a turnout of 84.6% was:

 The Elections and Constitution Division in the Scottish Government supports constitutional reform work.